-After the negotiation of the North Atlantic defence treaty there was a requirement to provide military aid to strengthen member country’s against the communist threat in Europe.
-As part of a order placed in 1951 by the USAF aircraft were supplied to the French, German, Italian, Turkish and other Airforce’s to help speed up there recovery after world war two.
-Apparently under the contract number AF-20641 two batches of T-6 were manufactured by the CCF.
+After the negotiation of the North Atlantic defence treaty, there was a requirement to provide military aid to strengthen member country’s against the communist threat in Europe.
+As part of an order placed in 1951 by the USAF aircraft were supplied to the French, German, Italian, Turkish and other Airforce’s to help speed up their recovery after world war two.
+Apparently, under the contract number AF-20641, two batches of T-6 were manufactured by the CCF.
 The first batch consisted of 143 aircraft with 69 going to Italy, 24 to Belgium and 51 to the French Air Force.

-Transformation to AJ841 – A decision was made by the T6 Harvard syndicate in August 2014 to re paint G-BJST in a new colour scheme for 2015 as the current paint was looking rather tired.
-The idea to paint her as a former RAF Desert Air Force (DAF) MKII Harvard was suggested by Andy Goodall to the group and it was agreed.
-Andy subsequently acquired sponsorship from RS Paintwork (now Purple aviation located at Eshott airfield) and the transformation began.
+Transformation to AJ841 – T6 Harvard Aviation Ltd Decided in August 2014 to repaint G-BJST in a new colour scheme for 2015 as the current paint was looking rather tired.
+The idea to paint her as a former RAF Desert Air Force (DAF) MKII Harvard was suggested by Andy Goodall to the group, and it was agreed.
+Andy subsequently acquired sponsorship from RS Paintwork (now Purple aviation located at Eshott airfield), and the transformation began.